JasonDunbar/PBI_API_Sandbox/README.md

 - Where as the Web App provided by Microsoft relies on the click of a button to show a Tile, i've made it all dynamic with cascading dropdowns and an auto-refreshing iframe, determined by the tile that's selected.
 - I've placed a TextBox on the page to show the JSON that is returned from the API calls
 - User guidance!
 Partly the idea of this was to demonstrate the capabilities to lesser technical people in order to better explain concepts and sell benefits.
+- I've put the javascript into a namespace and I'm using jQuery to make the javascript a little more readable

 ### Usage
 Feel free to grab it and try it out.
 Though there's quite some setup before you do that: